 Chesterton Rowing Club: Constitution and Rules

-[This is a web-ified version of the latest version of the club constitution, provided for convenience.
+[This is a web-ified version of the latest “Newby” version of the club constitution, provided for convenience.
 The definitive version in Word format is available on request.
-A copy of the previous “Wood” constitution is archived here.]
+A copy of the previous “Mike” constitution is archived here; and prior to that the “Wood” constitution is archived here.]

-1.2.
-The Club is affiliated to the BR and CRA.
+1.3.
+The Club is affiliated to British Rowing (“BR”) and to the Cambridgeshire Rowing

-Membership is open to any person at the discretion of the committee.
+(a) Membership is open to any person and actively advertised on the club

-If the club accepts a membership application from any junior, i.e. a person under 18
+(b) If the Club accepts a membership application from a minor (being a person

-years of age, the committee shall immediately review its structure and procedures
+under 18 years of age) the committee shall immediately review its structure

-to comply with recommendations set out in the “Child
+and procedures to comply with recommendations set out in the “Child

 Social, coaching and coxing members